dgc-network/coliving-protocol/content-node/src/snapbackSM/README.md

 - Fetches all users with the node in their replica sets
 - Queries the health check route for any peer and determines whether or not a peer is healthy
 - Creates a mapping of peer to its spId
-- Agreements the number of times a primary has failed its health check route
+- DigitalContents the number of times a primary has failed its health check route
 - Contains helper functions to build proper data structures for `snapbackSM.js`

 ### TODO: